 The Klonis family lived in Greece for ten years, but in 1969, they returned to Santa Fe for an opportunity to work at the Plaza Restaurant, owned by his good friend Dennis Razatos, who was Evangelos’ godfather.

 In 1971, Klonis bought a bar and named it “Evangelo’s.”
 Again, Klonis designed the interior with a Polynesian-inspired “South Seas” décor much like their home in Kefalonia.

 In 1972, Nick, who was then a young soccer star, told his father that he was to be photographed by someone from a sports magazine.

-Nick went to the Santa Few Public Library and scanned all the covers of LIFE that they had, but found no such photograph.
+Nick went to the Santa Fe Public Library and scanned all the covers of LIFE available at the library but found no such photograph.
 The young man did not know at that time that the photo was never published as a cover image.
 Nevertheless, he continued his search.

-But at long last, in 1991, Nick located the photograph for which he had been searching for years.
+At long last, in 1991, Nick located the photograph for which he had been searching for years.
 It was exactly how his father had described it, an image of Angelo.
-But it was on the cover of a book published by Time-Life called “LIFE – 50th Anniversary of World War II.”
+But it was on the cover of a book published by Time-Life called LIFE—50th Anniversary of World War II.

-And yes, he had indeed fought in the Pacific as he had wished to do in 1942, because the photographer had noted that the photo had been taken on the island of Saipan.
+It does, however, turn out that he had indeed fought in the Pacific as he had hoped for in 1942.
+The photographer had noted that the photo had been taken on the island of Saipan.
 It was simply captioned “Alert Soldier, Saipan.”